fenago/apache-solr/lab_guides/Lab_6.md

 ---------------------------------

-The user who is searching is mainly interested .indexterm} in the search output/response.
+The user who is searching is mainly interested in the search output/response.
 Rather than providing output in only a single format, if we allow them to select their choice of output/response format and return a response in that format, it will really make the user happy.
 The good news is that Solr provides various